 Each CoC must designate an HMIS Lead to operate the HMIS system.
-Currently the NC BoS CoC's lead is the Michigan Coalition Against Homelessness, but the Steering Committee voted in December to make NCCEH the HMIS Lead after the current contract with MCAH ends on June 30, 2018.
-The CoC will continue to use software called ServicePoint.
+Currently the NC BoS CoC's lead is the North Carolina Coalition to End Homelessness.
+The CoC is using a regional HMIS called HMIS@NCCEH that serves the NC BoS CoC along with the Durham and Orange CoCs.

-Most federally-funded homeless service programs are required to enter data into HMIS, including CoCand ESG- grantees and SSVF grantees, though domestic violence programs are expressly prohibited from entering data into HMIS, even if they are homeless program grantee.
-Domestic violence providers must use a comparable database to HMIS that can pull required documentation for CoC- and ESG-funded projects.
+Most federally funded homeless service programs are required to enter data into HMIS, including CoCand ESG- grantees and SSVF grantees, though domestic violence programs are expressly prohibited from entering data into HMIS, even if they are a homeless program grantee.
+Domestic violence providers must use a comparable database to HMIS that can pull required documentation for

+CoC- and ESG-funded projects.
 Other homeless service providers may, and are encouraged to, also use HMIS.